fabianaiolfi/MA_Thesis/README.md

 	- [x] NUTS3 emigration map
 	- [x] Model emigration and vote switching
 	- [x] International emigration rate before and after EU accession
-	- [ ] Measure grievances through ESS5 and ESS9: How happy are you? → correlation between happiness and emigration → are people from emigration-high regions generally unhappier?
+	- [x] Measure grievances through ESS5 and ESS9: How happy are you? → correlation between happiness and emigration → are people from emigration-high regions generally unhappier? → 10_grievances_emigration
 	- [ ] Is there demographic change in emigration hit regions?
 Are there less younger and more older people?
 Does this correlate with less schools and less hospitals?
 	- [ ] Grievances and vote switching: Is there a correlation between the two in general, and more so in the actual regions that are hit by emigration? → might be difficult because EES does not ask about happiness → combine EES and ESS?; or maybe Q20 “And over the next 12 months, how do you think the general economic situation in Ireland will be?”